BigOsoft/nextjs-wp-boilerplate/README.md

 1. Clone this repo using: `git clone -b NextJS-WP-Boilerplate https://github.com/abwahab3306/nextjs-store.git`
 2. Change the directory: `cd nextjs-store`
 3. Install the dependencies: `yarn install`
-4. Create a wc-config.ts file using the example file provided.
+4. Create a `.env.local` file using the example file provided.
 5. Place your WooCommerce Credentials.
 6. Run using: `yarn dev`